tokiclover/e-gtk-theme/README.md

 ## gtk+-2 specific:

-* inset_shadow.png cannot be included in GtkWidget... gtk+-3 may improve this;
 * there is no way to fill GtkRange trough;
 * get outlined slider when pressed? (tried already but nothing different is rendered);